jarrodmillman/pose-stats/description.md

 sustainable open source projects like many existing projects in the scientific Python ecosystem.

-**Related OSE Engagement.**
+**Engagement with Related OSEs.**
-We will engage community members and leaders of existing Scientific Python Domain Stacks as well as of Bioconductor and Tidyverse.
+We will engage community members and leaders of existing Scientific Python domain-specific OSEs as well as of Bioconductor and Tidyverse.
 We will determine what social and technical structures they deem important, and which deficiencies they'd like to see addressed.
 We will inquire about the history of those projects, and determine